 IT organizations that embrace the mantle of being digital transformation changemakers for the organization will be seen as true leaders and not just technologists in a more traditional supporting role.

 The key to this kind of transformational leadership role is to partner directly with the business side to explore the new normal and all of its opportunities, realizing that technology alone cannot enact the changes needed.
-IT leadership should promote a vision of how IT and business teams must work creatively together.
+IT risk assessment leadership should promote a vision of how IT and business teams must work creatively together.
 IT leaders must work directly and closely with the business to understand what the new normal means.
 They need to understand how the most critical services that customers rely upon are delivered.
 This goes beyond managing the IT components into understanding what makes great customer experiences and what the business provides in concert with IT to deliver on customer commitments.
 This more complete visibility into how the business operates can drive new insights and ideas for transformation.

 IT leaders, including the CISO, are vital to enabling relationship-building with the business across the team, including developing their staff to work well with the business.
 Gartner, Inc. states that “beyond providing technical insight, cybersecurity staff must be able to effectively partner with the business.”
 This takes adaptability and insight into the operations and challenges of a variety of business stakeholders.